Glastonbury Festival 2010

-The 2010 Glastonbury Festival of Contemporary Performing Arts took place in Pilton, Somerset, England in June 2010.
+The 2010 Glastonbury Festival of Contemporary Performing Arts took place in Pilton, Somerset, England, in June 2010.
 The festival was headlined by Gorillaz, Muse, and Stevie Wonder.
 U2 were initially announced as headliners, but withdrew on 25 May 2010 citing Bono's recent back surgery.
 Gorillaz were announced as the replacement.

-The festival was totally rain-free for the first time since 2002, and experienced the hottest average temperatures since the early 1990s.
-The total attendance of the event was 177,500.
-This would also prove to be the last rain free Glastonbury Festival until 2019.
+A crowd of 177,500 people attended the event, which was totally rain-free for the first time since 2002.

 Tickets

 Similar to previous years, ticket buyers were required to pre-register to buy tickets with photographic identification, a measure employed to avoid reselling and touting.
 Tickets went on sale on 4 October and sold out within 12 hours of going on sale; quicker than the past two festivals.
 The general resale commenced on 11 April at 9:00 am, with all tickets selling out within 2 hours.

+Attendance and weather

+The total attendance of the event was 177,500.
+The festival was totally rain-free for the first time since 2002, and experienced the hottest average temperatures since the early 1990s.
+This would also prove to be the last rain-free Glastonbury Festival until 2019.